sshiling/42-Matcha-WEB/README.md

 And it's recommended to use it in this project.

 Matcha is a real challenging project because of user real time interactions and real time notifications. <br>
-I've done this project with my awesome teammate [@oivasenk](https://github.com/oivasenk).
+I've done this project with my awesome teammate [@oivasenk](https://github.com/oivasenk). <br>
+My part - PHP Back-End, Oleg's part - HTML/CSS/JS Front-End.

 For users profiles data we used an open information about School students. <br>
 PHP Ratchet WebSockets for real time events. <br>